clk-project/clk/README.md

 starting with `CLK_...`).
 It is its way of passing information, like the arguments.

-With the instruction `A:word:str:The word to say` we indicated that the command takes one argument, named word, of type string with the documentation `The word to say`.
+With the instruction `A:word:str:The word to say` we indicated that the command takes one argument (more of this syntax below), named word, of type string with the documentation `The word to say`.
 Likewise, `F:--shout/--dont-shout:Shout the word` indicates a flag whether to shout the word or not.

 `clk` is now able to call this command with `clk cowsay@sh`, try first `clk cowsay@sh --help` to see how the argument was captured by `clk`.